hardyt9/CMPT355TermProject/README.md

     - pip

 ## Using the agent
-1. konaneAI.py is fully executable in the command line
+1. konaneAI.py is fully executable in the command line without compiling
+    - a shebang line is included in the first line of the code to invoke the Python interpreter
-2. The agent takes two arguments - filename, and colour
+3. The agent takes two arguments - filename, and colour
     - filename provides a game-board state that the agent is to use in the current game
     - colour provides the initial colour that the agent will use in play
-3. Play with the agent either:
+4. Play with the agent either:
-    a. by invoking the program directly using the provided arguments
+    - by invoking the program directly using the provided arguments
-    b. by utilizing the provided driver.pl function to have two agents play against one-another -driver.pl takes two agent programs as arguments
+    - by utilizing the provided driver.pl function to have two agents play against one-another -driver.pl takes two agent programs as arguments and must have knmv present as well

+## Included in this directory
+There are two files total:
+1. konaneAITeam8.py - the playing agent to be used as mentioned above
+2. readme.txt - a file specifying the directory structure and instructions on using the agent

+## Not included in this directory
+1. drivercheck.pl - takes two agents as arguments that will play against one-another using a freshly created game
+2. knmv - used within drivercheck.pl to check game status and validity of moves